 - 1. Steam produced from a four minute hot shower at maximum flow and temperature, - 2.
-Fumes produced from cooking a normal meal such as steak or bacon and eggs, toast and boiling kettle simultaneously. - 3.
+Fumes produced from cooking toast and boiling kettle simultaneously. - 3.
 Tests are to be conducted with the air conditioning - On and set to 24°C with all doors and windows closed, and - Off with doors and windows open. - 4.
 A successful test will not activate any of the building's detectors.

 A test that simulates fumes from cooking is to be developed.
-In the interim, to deliver a consistent approach, testing will be directed by the QFES Places of Public Assembly and Unwanted Alarms Unit.
+In the interim, to deliver a consistent approach, testing will be directed by the QFES Fire Alarm Management Unit.

-AN UNSUCCESSFUL TEST WILL RESULT IN A NON-COMPLIANT INSPECTION FROM OFES.
+AN UNSUCCESSFUL TEST WILL RESULT IN A NON-COMPLIANT INSPECTION FROM QFES.